ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 hips.
 Here it divided into two branches,
 sending one along each leg to the heel,
 where they both turned upward to the toes.
-One of these roots formed a slight crook at th
+One of these roots formed a slight crook at the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:lu:batch_lu_sands_ver01:data:sn83016483:00212475166:1866102401:0700/pct:58.583760,21.954191,13.363171,6.737329/!600,600/0/default.jpg"/>
 </td>